• Skip to main content

 Recipe Ingredients:

-Here’s everything you’ll need to make this kale quinoa salad recipe along with how to prep.
+Here’s everything you’ll need to make this kale quinoa salad recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Kale Quinoa Salad with Lemon Honey Dressing in glass bowls.